Investigative Interviewing

 • Record interviews, using best practices

-The course will be delivered by Gareth Jones or Ian Scott.
+The course will be delivered by Gareth Jones.

 Gareth Jones has over 30 years of investigative experience in the public and private sector.
 He has provided investigative training to numerous fact-finding agencies in Canada and internationally, including to UN organizations.
 Gareth’s bio is here.